gurki/vivid/README.md

 ### RGB Working Spaces

 `vivid` assumes a default `sRGB` working space.
 Specifically, the conversion between `RGB` and `XYZ` applies `sRGB` compounding and inverse compounding.
 You can also extend this using the low-level API.
+If you have no idea what I just said, don't worry - I didn't either a couple weeks ago :).
+You can use this library as high-level or low-level as you like.

 ```cpp
 //  manual wide gamut rgb to xyz conversion